Colorado Flowers

 White violets, with white spur or blue spur (seen once near Hoosier Pass)

-White harebell (seen high in Herman Gulch near Herman Lake)
+White harebell (seen high in Herman Gulch near Herman Lake, also a couple of other places)

 Early coralroot (seen on Mesa Cortina trail; and Salt Lick Creek)

 White forget-me-nots (seen on Mt.
-Evans, also at Loveland Pass Lakes)
+Blue Sky, also at Loveland Pass Lakes)

 Telesonix jamesii (seen in Staunton State Park)

-White sky pilots (seen once only, on the ridge SE of Black Powder Pass)
+White sky pilots (seen twice, on the ridge SE of Black Powder Pass)

-Nodding saxifrage (seen once only, on the ridge SE of Black Powder Pass)
+Nodding saxifrage (seen rarely, on the ridge SE of Black Powder Pass, on Hoosier Pass E, and near Pacific Peak)

 White larkspur (seen on Meadow Ck Trail, though reported elsewhere)

-White checkermallow (seen once only, in Darling Ck., but a sighting in Miners Creek is reported)
+White checkermallow (seen in Darling Ck., and on Miners Creek Road in Frisco)

 Wallflower, orange color variation (seen on Mt.
-Evans, and many in Staunton State Park)
+Blue Sky, and many in Staunton State Park)

 Wallflower, purple color variation (seen on Casco Peak, Mt.
-Evans, Mt.
+BlueSky, Mt.
 Yale)

-Wallflower, white color variation (seen once on Casco Peak)
+Wallflower, white color variation (seen on Casco Peak, and Mt.
+Blue Sky)

-Wallflower, orange-pink color variation (seen once on Casco Peak)
+Wallflower, orange-pink color variation (seen once on Casco Peak, and many times on Blue Sky Road)

-Whiplash saxifrage (yellow, Loveland Pass, west side, high near the first bump, not far from road; north side of Independence Pass, 800 ft up; has been called rare; seen also SE of Black Powder Pass and Hoosier Ridge east)
+Whiplash saxifrage (yellow, Loveland Pass, west side, high near the first bump, not far from road; north side of Independence Pass, 800 ft up; has been called rare; seen also SE of Black Powder Pass and Hoosier Ridge east and on Mt Blue Sky)

 Kluane poppy (yellow; seen only twice: Hoosier Ridge and near North Mount Massive; also on ridge SE of Black Powder Pass)